jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 as platforms do not always render the notebooks the same as they would appear in an active Jupyter interface.

-A few caveats to keeping notebooks undeTFirst of all the output will be stored in the repository, including images, unless you clear the output before committing changes.
-This can make reviewing changes difficult, as changes in output will be detected when nothing has actually changed content-wise.
+A few caveats to keeping notebooks under version control.
+The code output, including images, is stored in the repository, unless you clear the output before committing changes.
+This can make reviewing changes difficult, as changes in output will be detected even when nothing has actually changed content-wise.
 The tracked notebooks also can become large if output is tracked.
 Even when clearing the output, reviewing changes can be awkward due to the format of the notebook (notebooks